 Step 3 - Types of Nails

-You also have roofing nails that are, of course, used for roofing as the name suggests.
+You also have roofing nails that are, of course, used for roofing, as the name suggests.
 These are shorter than other nails and a ringed shaft with a large round flat head.
 These nails are also galvanized with zinc since these are the most open to weather variables.

 Step 4- Nail Collation

-Paper – This is one of the most used types since when the nailer is fired, bits of paper is pushed into the wood to stop debris flying around.
+- Paper – This is one of the most used types since when the nailer is fired, bits of paper are pushed into the wood to stop debris flying around.
 These would also not leave collated materials over the top of the nail head to create uneven space on the surface of the wood.